golang-design/history/README.md

 ## Timeline

-Timeline helps you identify the point in time about a document that reflected in Go versions.
+A timeline helps you identify the point in time about a document that is reflected in Go versions.

 | Version | Release Date |
 |:--|:--|